Roberto Baggio: 1994 FIFA World Cup

 After under-performing during the group stage, Baggio refound his form in the knockout stages, where he scored five memorable goals.
 He scored two in the round of 16, helping a ten-man Italy defeat Nigeria 2–1 at Foxboro Stadium in Boston, after trailing for most of the match.
 He scored his first goal of the match with two minutes left on the clock, after receiving ball at the edge of the area from Roberto Mussi.
 He then went on to score the winning goal from a penalty in extra time after setting up Antonio Benarrivo with a lobbed pass, who was then fouled in the penalty area.

 Baggio scored another match-winning goal in the quarter-finals to defeat Spain 2–1 with three minutes remaining.
 After receiving the ball from Giuseppe Signori, he dribbled past the Spanish goalkeeper Andoni Zubizarreta, scoring off-balance from a tight angle.
 He was also involved in the build-up which led to Italy's first goal by his unrelated namesake Dino Baggio.
 Baggio gave a man of the match performance in the semi-finals; he scored two more goals to beat Bulgaria 2–1 at Giants Stadium, leading Italy to the World Cup final for the first time in 12 years.
 He scored his first goal after beating two players and curling the ball from outside the area into the bottom-right corner.
 His second was scored with a half volley from a tight angle, assisted by Demetrio Albertini with a lobbed ball.

 Baggio was not fully fit for the final against Brazil at the Rose Bowl in Pasadena, California, after pulling his hamstring during the semi-final and playing with the aid of a painkiller injection.
 Despite being far less dominant than in previous matches, he still tested Brazilian goalkeeper Cláudio Taffarel and was able to set up a few chances for his teammates.
-The match ended 0–0 after extra time; he took Italy's last penalty in the resulting shootout, but he put the decisive spot-kick over the cross-bar, which meant the Brazilians won the title, resulting in one of the most upsetting moments in World Cup history, and a miss with which his career would frequently become associated.
+The match ended 0–0 after extra time; he took Italy's last penalty in the resulting shootout, but he put the decisive spot-kick over the crossbar, which meant the Brazilians won the title, resulting in one of the most upsetting moments in World Cup history, and a miss with which his career would frequently become associated.